MarneeDear/saturn-example/README.md

 * TickSpec for BDD
 https://github.com/fsprojects/TickSpec

-# How to host on IIS
+# How to host development on IIS
 By default this template will run as self-hosted using Kestrel, but you can host on IIS too.

 1) Add a site to IIS and point it to the WebHost folder